5gasp/MiniAPI-helm/README.md

 # 5gasp-helm

-Helm charts for 5GASP Netapp-7
+Helm chart for 5GASP Netapp-7's MiniAPI

-**Purpose:** These helm charts will deploy and instantiate MEC Handover prediction application
+**Purpose:** This helm chart will deploy and instantiate the MiniAPI pod connected to the MEC Handover prediction application, for testing purposes.

 Note
 ====

-After the first (probably failed) implementation as a KNF (from the OSM machine):
+After the first (possibly failed) implementation as a KNF (from the OSM machine):

 1. Login to your private docker registry, on your K8s cluster master node, at [harbor.patras5g.eu/5gasp_private/]